-The Modified Comparative Fault Rule
+What is the Modified Comparative Fault Rule?

 The modified comparative fault rule has two separate standards which are used to assess whether or not a plaintiff could recover damages.
 One standard is called the 51 percent bar rule, and the other is the 50 percent bar rule.
 South Carolina, along with twelve other states, follow the 50 percent bar rule.

 The 50 percent bar rule states that plaintiffs who are 50 percent or more at fault for causing the accident are not allowed to recover damages in court.
 However, if the plaintiff is 49 percent or less at fault, they may recover, but their total damages would be reduced by the percentage of fault they contributed to the accident.

 For example, if a bicyclist and a nearby driver were both in a shouting match with one another on the road, and they end up in a bicycle crash in Florence, the court could assess the facts and say maybe the bicyclist was 45 percent at fault and the driver 55 percent at fault for the accident.
 The bicyclist would receive 45 percent less of the amount of damages they would have been entitled to, had they not contributed any negligence to the cause of the crash.